- Category: WordPress for beginners

 - Continue choosing Next.
-Now, XAMPP will be installed in “xampp” folder with path C:\xampp by default.
+Now, XAMPP will locate in the “xampp” folder with path C:\xampp by default.

 - Enter Next

 - The setup is immediately ready for installing XAMPP.
 Enter Next.
-Please wait several minutes… Then, you select Finish to complete this setup.
+Please wait several minutes.
+Then, you select Finish to complete this installation.

 - To start Apache and MySQL services on the virtual server, you go to the folder “xampp” in the path “C:\xampp” and click on the xampp-control icon to run XAMPP.